BinarCode/laravel-restify/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From 5.x to 6.x

+### Filtering

+- Matchable are now only read from query params, not post payloads.
+So make sure all matchable filters are in query params.
+- Actions are not logged if the model doesn't use HasActionLog trait.

 ## From 4.10.x to 5.x

 ### Repository changes: